jtkovacs/jtkovacs.github.io/REFS/databases.md

 | --- | --- |
 | ![](../ILLOS/fcn.png) | ![](../ILLOS/not-fcn.png) |

-Written in predicate logic with tuples denoted t and u, attributes denoted A and B, an FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`; this generalizes to multiple attributes, such that a determinant is best defined as an attribute whose value determines the value of a second (set of) attribute(s).
+Written in predicate logic with tuples denoted t and u, attributes denoted A and B, a functional dependency exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`; this generalizes to multiple attributes, such that a determinant is best defined as an attribute whose value determines the value of a second (set of) attribute(s).
 The set of attributes that are functionally dependent on the determinant is called the determinant's **closure, ** `{A}*.`

 There are a few special cases: